omics-mining-group/UKB-pan-cancer-survival-GWAS-dataset/README.md

 # UKB-pan-cancer-survival-GWAS-database

-This database provide survival GWAS summary statistics that include overall survival (OS) and cancer-specific survival (CSS), leveraging genotyping and clinical data from 19,656 incident patients across 17 cancer types deposited in the UK Biobank cohort.
+This database provides survival GWAS summary statistics that include overall survival (OS) and cancer-specific survival (CSS), leveraging genotyping and clinical data from 19,656 incident patients across 17 cancer types deposited in the UK Biobank cohort.

+## Citation:
+When using database in your work, please add the citation: SUMMER: a Mendelian randomization database to systematically evaluate the causal effects of risk factors and multi-omics biomarkers on pan-cancer survival.
+2022.

+## Data availability:
+Users can easily obatin the summary data from each cancer folder, which can be read using R function load().